nezarfadle/jsonschemavalidator/README.md

 $validator = new JsonSchemaValidator();

 $schema = [
-	'data.item1.item2.item3.item4' => new ObjectValidator(), // validate weather item4 is an object
+	'data.item1.item2.item3.item4' => new ObjectValidator(), // validate whether item4 is an object
-	'data.item1.item2.item3.item4.title' => new StringValueValidator() // validate weather item4.title is a string
+	'data.item1.item2.item3.item4.title' => new StringValueValidator() // validate whether item4.title is a string
 ];

 try {